 Vans

-IGN maps: La Bastide-Puylaurent (2738E).
-Largentiére La Bastide-Puylaurent Vivarais Cévenol (2838OT).
-Bessèges Les Vans Chassezac Valley (2839OT).
+IGN Maps: La Bastide-Puylaurent (2738E).
+Largentière, La Bastide-Puylaurent, Vivarais Cévenol (2838OT).
+Bessèges, Les Vans, Chassezac Valley (2839OT).

-Print the route Print the cycling route
+Print the route

-The history of Thines dates back several centuries.
-This medieval village, whose name likely derives from the Latin "Tinus", is located in the heart of a region rich in traditions.
-Thines has been inhabited since Gallo-Roman times, as evidenced by the remains found in the area.
-In the Middle Ages, the village thrived due to its agriculture and craftsmanship, particularly in the silk industry.
-The narrow streets and stone houses of Thines evoke its medieval past.
-The Saint-Pierre church, dating back to the 12th century, is one of the village's emblematic monuments.
-This architectural heritage testifies to the importance of Thines in local history.The heritage of Thines is characterized by a harmony between traditional architecture and the surrounding nature.
-The stone houses, often topped with slate roofs, blend perfectly into the landscape.
-The village is also surrounded by preserved landscapes, with hills, valleys, and waterways offering stunning panoramas.
-Additionally, Thines is close to the Regional Natural Park of the Monts d'Ardèche, which adds an extra dimension to its natural heritage.
+The history of Thines stretches back across several centuries.
+This medieval village, whose name likely derives from the Latin Tinus, is nestled in the heart of a region steeped in tradition.
+Thines has been inhabited since Gallo-Roman times, as evidenced by archaeological remains discovered in the surrounding area.
+During the Middle Ages, the village flourished due to its agriculture and specialized craftsmanship, notably in the silk industry.
+Today, its narrow, winding streets and ancient stone houses beautifully evoke its medieval past.
+The Saint-Pierre church, an architectural gem dating back to the 12th century, stands as the village's most emblematic monument, silently bearing witness to the enduring importance of Thines in local history.

-Vivarais, located in the current department of Ardèche, is an ancient province of the kingdom of France, marked by a rich history and a strong cultural identity.
-Nestled in the Central Massif between the Cévennes and the Rhône Valley, the region has long been influenced by the power of the Church, with the diocese of Viviers becoming an important religious center as early as the 4th century.
-In the 16th century, Vivarais was a major center of the Protestant Reformation and the Wars of Religion, particularly in Privas, a Huguenot stronghold.
-These conflicts left deep scars, notably with the persecution of the Protestant community following the revocation of the Edict of Nantes in 1685, leading to exoduses and tensions.
-The economy of Vivarais has historically relied on agriculture, livestock, and the silk industry, which thrived in the 17th and 18th centuries due to sericulture and weaving, although this activity declined in the 19th century due to diseases and industrial competition.
-Vivarais is also distinguished by its varied landscapes, from mountains and volcanic plateaus to river valleys, which today attract nature tourism enthusiasts.
-The Ardèche gorges and their prehistoric caves, including the Chauvet cave, are globally renowned sites.
+Vivarais, situated within the modern boundaries of the Ardèche department, is an ancient province of the French kingdom, defined by its rich history and powerful cultural identity.
+Nestled in the Massif Central between the rugged Cévennes and the sweeping Rhône Valley, the region has long been shaped by the influence of the Church.
+The diocese of Viviers emerged as a significant religious center as early as the 4th century.
+During the 16th century, Vivarais became a major focal point for the Protestant Reformation and the subsequent Wars of Religion, with Privas standing as a formidable Huguenot stronghold.
+These brutal conflicts left deep scars, particularly following the revocation of the Edict of Nantes in 1685, which led to the fierce persecution of the Protestant community, triggering exoduses and lingering tensions.